vegafusion/vegafusion.github.io/source/polars.md

 ```

 ![visualization](https://user-images.githubusercontent.com/15064365/226755752-c88e37a5-80a8-4ccd-85d0-554974079cb6.png)

+When a Polars DataFrame is provided as the input to a chart, it is loaded into the DataFusion ([or DuckDB](duckdb.md)) query engine through the [DataFrame Interchange Protocol](dataframe_interchange.md).

 ## Polars DataFrames as Output
 When a Chart that references a Polars DataFrame is passed to `vegafusion.transformed_data`, the result will also be a Polars DataFrame.
 Here is a Polars version of the example from the [Transformed Data](transformed_data.md) section.